Source Data Analysis

 The plugins are:

 • Data Quality Metrics — calculates various data quality metrics as described below.
-These metrics can then be used for masking and synthetic data generation.
+These metrics can then be applied for data masking and synthetic data generation.

-• Option Set Analyzer — identifies fields with a limited number of distinct values (in a data sample) and saves them into an MTable.
-These metrics can then be used for masking and synthetic data generation.
+• Option Set Analyzer — identifies fields that contain a limited number of distinct values (within a data sample) and saves them in an MTable.
+These metrics can then be applied for data masking and synthetic data generation.
 This plugin is available starting from Fabric V8.3.

 Data Quality Metrics